Master the basics and ensure your game play is smooth, with our mobile blackjack reviews that get to the heart of the game.

 Not going to lie.
 Your choice of mobile blackjack tables isn’t the biggest out there.

-The reason for that is that, at best, most software providers maybe have 4 or 5 online blackjack games at most – so on mobile, that means one or two.
+The reason for the not so wide variety is that, at best, most software providers maybe have 4 or 5 online blackjack games at most – so on mobile, that means one or two.

-Which is a shame, as there are far more variations of blackjack than there is in mobile roulette, and yet we get equal amounts of both.
+Which is a shame, as there are far more variations of blackjack than there is in mobile roulette, and yet we get equal amounts of both on smartphone or tablet.

 Where, in our hearts, we know that Blackjack, and every other awesome game of 21, should get the attention it deserve.

-Some casino software providers don’t even put much thought or effort into mobile blackjack.
+Some casino software providers don’t even put much thought or effort into their casino apps.

 They think that as long as you can get one hand of 21, you won’t know the difference between a good table and a bad one.
 We both know that’s crap.